MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/add-accordion.md

 1. Create a new page *Store faq* using Marketing template in Fabrikam or any template without restrictions
 1. In the **Default page** add a Container
 1. To the Container, add Accordion module
-1. In the Accordion module property panel, set a heading "FAQ"
+1. In the Accordion module property panel, set a heading "Frequently asked questions"
 1. In the Accordion module property panel, set Expand All to true and set Interaction style to Independent.
 1. To the Accordion module, add an Accordion item.
 Add Title as "How do returns work".
 1. To the Accordion item, add a Text block module.
-Add a  paragraph of text such as "Returns need to be processed...."
+Add a  paragraph of text such as "Returns need to be processed via call center.
+Contact 1-800-FABRIKAM for returns.
+Products have a 30-day return policy.
+Return must be initiated within this time frame."
-1. To the Accordion module, add a few more Accordion items and add more modules to each of them
+1. To the Accordion module, add a few more Accordion items and add more text block to each of them
 1. Select **Save**, and then select **Preview** to preview the page.
 1. Select **Finish editing** to check in the template, and then select **Publish** to publish it.
 1. The Store Faq page will show an Accordion with the content that was curated.